 Explore the lush rainforests, waterfalls and natural pools of the Waitakere Ranges.
 There are plenty of stunning walking tracks, or try a thrilling canyoning adventure.
 Only a 40-minute drive from Auckland, the Waitakeres feel like a world away from the central city.

-Auckland city is perched on the edge of a sheltered harbour that’s dotted with emerald islands which you can journey to by ferry; many of these islands are wildlife sanctuaries and beautiful walks, beaches and birdlife await.
+Auckland city is perched on the edge of a sheltered harbour dotted with emerald islands, which you can journey to by ferry.
+Many of these islands are wildlife sanctuaries and beautiful walks, beaches and birdlife await.
 The gulf is also home to three different species of dolphin, rare whales, seals and diverse seabirds, head out on the water and experience it for yourself with Auckland Whale & Dolphin Safari.